Google Analytics Glossary

 Once you’ve selected the type of goal for tracking and set up any relevant parameters (such as page URL for destination goals), click ‘Save

-How to delete a goal in google analytics?
+How to delete a goal in Google Analytics?

 Once you’ve set up your goals in Google Analytics, you may need to delete them if you no longer need them or want to adjust the settings.
 Fortunately, deleting a goal is simple and straightforward.